 In the investment process we assess the ESG profile of a company.
-We look at each company on a case-by-case basis, taking into account material risks in a given industry in combination with the company's respective risk exposure, practices and disclosure.
-This includes an assessment of good governance practices.
-The investee companies are rated for governance aspects using external research as well as making internal assessments.
-Furthermore, we look into the company's exposure to past controversies and future ESG opportunities.
-Based on the fundamental ESG analysis we form an opinion on the quality of a company's ESG profile and award a score (1-5).
-We apply adequate due diligence measures when selecting the assets and such due diligence measures take into account ESG related risks as it could help to enhance long-term risk adjusted returns for investors, in accordance with the investment objectives of the Sub-Fund.
+We take material risks in a given industry into account in combination with the company's risk exposure, practices and disclosure.
+This includes an assessment of good governance practices and addressing social and governance performance, next to environmental performance.
+Based on our fundamental ESG analysis we form an opinion on the quality of a company's ESG profile and award a score (1-5).
+We apply adequate due diligence measures when selecting the assets and such due diligence measures take into account ESG related risks.